 Seafood is a must-try in Ha Long Bay due to its abundant supply of fresh and delicious seafood.
 Visitors can indulge in a wide variety of seafood dishes, including grilled oysters, steamed crabs, and fried squid.
 There are also floating seafood markets where visitors can buy fresh seafood and have it cooked on the spot

 The easiest way to get to Ha Long Bay is from Hanoi.
 You have dozens of options to get there via public transportation or tour agencies.

 Every Hanoi tour agent offers Ha Long Bay excursions, which work out easier – and usually cheaper – than doing the same thing yourself.
-There are a wide variety of trips available, including day-tours, though since the bay is a 6hr round trip from Hanoi these can feel very rushed.
+There are a wide variety of trips available, including day tours, though since the bay is a 6hr round trip from Hanoi these can feel very rushed.
 Most opt for a two-day, one-night tour, with the night spent at sea – this can be a delightful experience.
-Others go for a three-day, two-night trip, with the second night spent on wonderful Cat Ba Island.

 If you’re travelling in a group or want greater independence, you can always charter your own boat.
 Meals on board cost extra, but can be excellent.
 Drinks tend to be pricey – it’s best to take your own.

 There’s also the option of getting to Cat Ba by public transport – you’ll miss out on a night at sea and a few caves, but from your hydrofoil seat you’ll see the bay on the way (albeit in fast-forward.

 When choosing a tour, it's important to do your research and select a reputable tour operator.
 There are many tour companies offering various packages, so it's essential to choose one that suits your budget and preferences.
 Here's our pick of the best tours of Ha Long Bay: